-- a.
-Approval of the Minutes of the Previous Meetings and Ratification of Acts and Resolutions of the Board of Directors and Management in 2023 - b.
-Annual Report and 2023 Audited Financial Statements - c.
-Election of Regular and Independent Directors - d.
-Re-appointment of External Auditor and fixing its remuneration
+- 1. Call to Order - 2.
+Certification of Notice and Quorum - 3.
+Approval of Minutes of the Previous Stockholders' Meeting and Ratification of Acts and Resolutions of the Board of Directors and Management - 4.
+Approval of the 2024 Annual Report and 2024 Audited Financial Statements - 5.
+Election of Regular Directors and Independent Directors - 6.
+Re-appointment of an External Auditor and Fixing its Remuneration - 7.
+Other Matters - 8.
+Adjournment